 A graph shows the way an expression changes over all of it's allowable values, often written as the way $y$ changes for all the allowable values of $x$.
 If the graph is of a straight line then we would want to know where the line crosses the $x$ and $y$ axes.
-It doesn't take much imagination to understand what happens for values of $x$ far away from the axes.
+It doesn't take much imagination to understand what happens for large positive or negative values of $x$.

-To sketch a graph create a table of $x$ and the corresponding $y$ values.
-Choose easy $x$ values and calculate the corresponding $y$ values.
+To sketch a graph create a table of $x$ and the corresponding values of $y$.
+Choose easy $x$ values and calculate the corresponding values of $y$.
 If our line is of the form $y = ax + b$ we would let $x = 0$ and find the value of $y$ then we would let $y = 0$ and find the value of $x$.
 With these two points we understand the behaviour of the line from $-\infty$ to $+\infty$.

-For a sanity check we could calculate a third value of $y$ to ensure all three points are co-linear.
+For a sanity check we should calculate a third value of $y$ to ensure all three points are co-linear.

 As an example consider $y = x + 3$.
 Start by drawing a table.
 When $x = 0$ $y = 3$.
 When $y = 0$ $x = -3$.
 When $x=1$ $y=4$.